 SKY PORTRAIT ARTIST OF THE YEAR 2017/18 SERIES

-I was thrilled to be selected for this a second year running.
-Arriving at The fabulous Wallace Collection at 7am (until 7pm).
-Knowing it was it was going to be a long day, I really appreciated family and friends being there.
-It was especially good meeting the other artists + the judges and presenters gave me a warm welcome.
-David Tennant appeared very handsome, slightly ‘sulky’ (as he described it) and an excellent sitter.
-Fairly early on, I approached the painting with a relatively, pure gut response, focusing on his mood.
-I wanted to savour the experience and luxury of working from life, making marks, less-confined to technology.
-I like to draw any structure directly on to the canvas with paint, in case I make any marks worth keeping for later.
-I could have done with more time, however, the final painting was lively and honest.
-I was happily surprised to be short-listed to the final 3.
+I was thrilled to be selected for this for a 2nd time..
+Arriving at The fabulous Wallace Collection at 7am (until 7pm), I really appreciated family and friends being there.
+It was especially inspiring meeting the other artists + the judges and presenters gave me a warm welcome.
+David Tennant was an excellent sitter, appearing very handsome and slightly ‘sulky’ (as he described it).
+From fairly early on, I approached the painting with a pure gut response, focusing on his mood...savouring the experience of working from life, making marks, less-confined to technology.
+I drew a structure directly on to the canvas with paint, in case I made any marks worth keeping for later.
+I could have done with more time, however, the final painting was a lively and honest rendition.
+To be short-listed to the final 3, was a happy surprise.
 Since the day, the painting has changed a little as it has dried off and I have completed it.